 Each Pastoral Care group is House-based and consists of approximately 24 students, with 3 or 4 students being drawn from each of the 6 year levels.
 There are 8 Houses, each named after a Carmelite personality who embodies the spirit and ethos of the College.
 The students begin the day each morning and establish a routine start to the learning day.
 Students are therefore in regular communication with one another and with their Pastoral Care teacher.

 To support the Vertical Pastoral Care structure we have a vertical student management and welfare structure.
-There are eight Heads of House, each with a team of seven Pastoral Care teachers, in charge of approximately 160 students.
-In addition, there is a Transition Coordinator, a Middle Years Coordinator (Years 7-9) and a Senior Years Coordinator (Years 10-12) taking care of the many administrative details pertaining to the respective year levels.
+There are eight House Leaders, each with a team of seven Pastoral Care teachers, in charge of approximately 160 students.
+In addition, there is a Director – Middle Years (Years 7-9), Director – Senior Years (Years 10-12) and a Transition Coordinator (Year 7) taking care of the many administrative details pertaining to the respective year levels.

 “Whitefriars College is a very special and nurturing environment.
 Once you are a student at the College, you belong to the Whitefriars community for life.
 This strong sense of community makes new students feel comfortable and confident, thanks to the pastoral care system.
 The staff ensure every student believes that he can become anything he sets his mind to and equips him with the academic skills to help him reach his goals.”Dean Mendes – Student, Bachelor of Commerce/Bachelor of Laws, Deakin University (Class of 2012)